goldlabel-apps/leo-exercise/README.md

 yarn && yarn start
 ```

-## Tech Stack
+## Setting up the project

 Before bootstrapping the app I consider the simplest possible solution to meet the requirement.
 Arguably a Shopping Cart needs something like Redux to manage state.
 The best and easiest to use implementation I've come across is [redux-toolkit](https://redux-toolkit.js.org).
 Bootstrapping React is easy with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
-If we use the template `redux-typescript`, it gives us the techstack we want
+If we use the template `redux-typescript`, it gives us the techstack we want;

 - React
 	- TypeScript
 	- Redux